Kharijites: Nahrawan

 In the meantime, the arbitrators declared that Uthman had been killed unjustly by the rebels.
 They could not agree on any other substantive matters and the process collapsed.
 Ali denounced the conduct of Abu Musa and Mu'awiya's lead arbitrator Amr ibn al-As as contrary to the Qur'an and the sunna, and rallied his supporters for a renewed war against Mu'awiya.
 He invited the Kharijites to join him as before.
 They refused, pending his acknowledgement of having gone astray and his repentance.
 Seeing no chance of reconciliation, Ali decided to depart for Syria without them.
-On the way, however, he received news of the Kharijites' murder of a traveler, which then was followed by murder of his envoy, who had been sent to investigate.
+On the way, however, he received news of the Kharijites' murder of a traveler, which was then followed by the murder of his envoy, who had been sent to investigate.
 (Note: The traveler is said to have been Abd Allah, a son of Muhammad's companion Khabbab.
 The story, in multiple variants, is found in almost every source dealing with the early Kharijites.
 In the most famous version, Ibn Khabbab encounters a group of Kharijites.
 In response to their questions, he narrates a hadith of Muhammad prophesying the emergence of fitna (literally trial or seduction, but historically civil war) and instructing the believers to be among the 'killed' rather than the 'killers'.
 Outraged, the Kharijites take him captive.
 One of them spits out a date, that he had found on the way, when objected by others that he had picked it without the permission of the owner.
 Later, he finds and pays the owner of a pig he had just killed without permission.
 Ibn Khabbab erroneously concludes that a people with such scruples would not kill him.
 He is slaughtered on top of the pig carcass; his pregnant slave girl is also killed and her womb ripped open.
 Historians Adam Gaiser and Hannah-Lena Hagemann hold that the story, due to its prevalence in the sources, likely has a kernel of truth, but has been heavily modified for variety of purposes and the details are unreliable.
 It contrasts the extreme piety of the Kharijites with extreme violence perpetrated by them to stress the hollowness of their religiosity, emphasize dangers associated with religious extremism, and justify Ali's attack on them at Nahrawan.
 Certain versions of the story have anachronous references to isti'rad, whereas overall structure is similar to an incident of a later date.
 It also mimics the actions characteristic of the later Azariqa group.
 What can be said with some degree of certainty is that Ibn Khabbab was killed by some of the Kharijites, for unknown reasons, and that the rest refused to hand these over to Ali at Nahrawan.)
 He was urged by his followers, who feared for their families and property in Kufa, to deal with the Kharijites first.
 After the Kharijites refused to surrender the murderers, Ali's men attacked their camp, inflicting a heavy defeat on them at the Battle of Nahrawan (July 658), in which al-Rasibi and most of his supporters were slain.
 Around 1,200 Kharijites surrendered and were spared.
 The bloodshed sealed the split of the Kharijites from Ali's followers, and they continued to launch insurrections against the caliphate.
 Five small Kharijite revolts following Nahrawan, involving about 200 men each, were suppressed during Ali's rule.
 The Kharijite calls for revenge ultimately led to Ali's assassination by the Kharijite dissident Ibn Muljim.
 The latter killed Ali with a poisoned sword while Ali was leading morning prayers on 26 January 661 in the Great Mosque of Kufa.